Beginner guide

 It scales.
 Works with 6 people at a dinner table or 16 people at a party.
 The dynamics change with group size, but the game works.

-It's different every time.
-The same group of friends will produce wildly different games depending on role assignments, alliances, and who happens to make a suspicious face at the wrong moment.
+Every round is different.
+The same group of friends will produce completely different games depending on role assignments, alliances, and who happens to make a suspicious face at the wrong moment.

 How It's Different From Board Games

 This makes it polarizing.
 People who love debate and social reading adore it.
-People who prefer clear rules and strategy over social maneuvering sometimes find it frustrating.
+People who prefer clear rules and strategy over social maneuvering might not click with it at first.

 The Role of the Game Master